geodynamics/citcoms/README.md

     - ```temp_sph```
     - ```sten_temp```

-### Ultra-low velocity zone (grep for 'DJB ULVX")
+### Ultra-low velocity zone (grep for 'DJB ULVZ")
-1. Modifications to enable ULVZ modelling as in Bower et al. (2011)
+1. Modifications to enable ULVZ modelling as in Bower et al. (2011), so that Dan can work using just one version of CitcomS.
+These amendments will not affect the data assimilation in any way.
     - domain volumes for absolute tracer method for different initial ULVZ volumes
     - permeable domain for regional models
     - sine perturbation for initial temperature